-The audit firm promoted understanding of the relationship between the audit manual and the Auditing Standards Committee Statement by noting the requirements indicated in relevant statements with respect to each provision of the audit manual.
-Using the audit manual, the audit firm provides education on the level of audit responses required by the audit standards.
+The audit firm promoted understanding of the relationship between the audit manual and the Auditing Standards Statement by noting the requirements indicated in relevant statements with respect to each provision of the audit manual.
+Using such audit manual, the audit firm provides education on the level of audit responses required by the audit standards.

-Audit firms need to reconfirm that their internal rules are in compliance with the applicable laws and standards and are adequate considering the actual operational conditions of the firms.
+Audit firms need to reconfirm that their internal rules are in compliance with the applicable laws, regulations and standards and they correspond to the actual status of each audit firms.
 Based on this reconfirmation, they should perform sufficient examination and review as to whether their operations are performed in accordance with the internal rules.
-They also need to establish service management environment concerning the appropriate establishment, dissemination, and implementation of internal rules, for example, by establishing a workflow in accordance with the actual conditions of the individual firm.
+They also need to establish operation management system that enables appropriate establishment, dissemination, and implementation of internal rules, for example, by establishing a workflow in accordance with the actual conditions of each firm.

-Case 1: Establishment of internal rules (statements of objection and doubt)
+Case 1: Establishment of internal rules (complaints and allegations)